 In Space, specify the Client Secret and Client ID generated by the identity provider.

 Save the settings and activate the newly created authentication module.

 Example: Configure GitLab as OpenID Connect identity provider in Space

 There are many OpenID Connect services you can use.
 In this example we'll configure GitLab to work with Space as an identity provider.
 This instruction assumes that you have an account with GitLab.

 Provide the discovery document URL

-On the Space navigation bar, click Administration and choose Auth Modules.
+On the Space main menu, click Administration and choose Auth Modules.

 Click New auth module.
 The New Auth Module dialog opens.

 From the Type drop-down list, select OpenID Connect.

 Copy the GitLab discovery document URLhttps://gitlab.com/.well-known/openid-configurationand paste it into the field then click Discover: